bjornbm/dimensional-dk-experimental/slides.md

 > - Universal type of `Approximate` defers computations with `pi`, `+`, etc. until after the desired result type
     has been selected.

-## igrf-dimensional-dk
+## igrf and atmos

+We have dimensionally typed wrappers around some libraries that provide physical information, for example

-The International Geomagnetic Reference Field, 12th Ediition, with dimensional types.
+- igrf, which implements the International Geomagnetic Reference Field

-## atmos-dimensional-dk

-The 1976 International Standard Atmosphere with dimensional types.
+- atmos, which implements the 1976 International Standard Atmosphere

 # Future Work

 ## Linear Algebra

-n + m - 1 = n-1 + m-1 + 1

-Need for Abelian group unification typechecker plugin
+An n * m matrix doesn't have n * m independent choices of dimension, it only has n + m - 1.
+You can multiple A and B only when the relationship between the dimensions of the columns of A is the inverse of the relationship between the dimensions of the rows of B.

+We have a library that models this, but it isn't particularly useful without the typechecker plugin because only monomorphic uses of it are checked.

+If we can fix it up it will be very useful for control engineering problems.

 ## Contributing